MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 Get-RootCertificate
 ```

-Install the root certificate to the **Trusted Root Certification Authorities** on your device .
+Install the root certificate to the **Trusted Root Certification Authorities** on your device.
 Install your newly signed app to verify that you have successfully signed your app with Device Guard signing.

 > [!IMPORTANT]
 > In order to achieve isolation, deploy the WDAC CI policy to trust apps that are signed with DGSSv2.
 Be sure to read through the readme_cmdlets documentation and migration from DGSSv1 to DGSSv2 documentation that is included in the NuGet Package.